andycroll/andycroll.com/_posts/2016/2016-10-13-rails-naming-cringes.markdown

   <footer class="blockquote-footer">Harold Abelson <cite title="Source Title">Structure and Interpretation of Computer Programs</cite></footer>
 </blockquote>

-## Not using `_at` & `_on` for times and dates

-Often diving into a `schema.rb` reveals `something_date` as a field name.
-And it’s a `datetime`.

-Rails’ own timestamps are `updated_at` and `created_at` and it’s a good idea to suffix times in the same way.
-A `due_on` field lets you know to expect a date and gives instant feedback to readers of your code about the expected data stored in the database.

-I do allow myself the occasional `_until` if it makes the variable easier to read.

-For me, it also _makes me think harder_ about the right name.
-(Spoilers: this is the secret point of this article)

 ## God model naming expansion

 God models, the bane of many apps.
 Giant, unwieldy, immobile mountains of code clustered around the main concepts of your application attracting quasi-related code.